csutton6/practicum-nycdot/ExploratoryAnalysis.md

 ![2020 new map](images/2020_newbyType.png)

-An alternative method that we used to account for bikeline differences by using ArcGIS: Symmetrical Difference
+An alternative method that we used to account for new bike lanes in 2018 by using ArcGIS: Symmetrical Difference
 <img src="https://github.com/kateesutt/practicum-nycdot/blob/main/images/1718Diff_bikeline.png">
 <br>